jcms654/PruebaA/README.md

 # PruebaAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.0. and node.js version 14.18.1

 Download  code